Free Operations Manual Templates

 2. Create a basic layout for your template.

-3. Define the key contributors to the document.
+3. Define the key contributors.

 4. Write, edit and refine your draft.